 I read a story this morning that was written in 2005, about a lost and traumatized baby hippo in Kenya, who “adopted” a tortoise to be his mother.
 An elderly male, the tortoise is said to be a century old.

 “They sleep and eat together, and have become inseparable” says the director of the nature preserve.

-As if that’s not moving enough, I am tearful after learning further that this baby had survived a tsunami-ravaged river that swept him into the Indian Ocean where tides eventually washed him ashore.
+As if that’s not moving enough, I'm tearful after learning further that this baby had survived a tsunami-ravaged river that swept him into the Indian Ocean where tides eventually washed him ashore.
 Dehydrated but hanging on, rescuers found him on the beach (and brought him to the nature

-If you are like me, your favorite stories are about true-life people overcoming adversity.
+If you're like me, your favorite stories are about true-life characters overcoming adversity.

 Why do those stories appeal?
-Because there’s something truly amazing and life affirming and heart-filling about knowing that others have faced what seemed like insurmountable obstacles, and not only survived but found deeper meaning in life.
+Because there’s something truly amazing and life affirming and heart-filling about knowing that others have faced what seemed like insurmountable obstacles, and not only survived, but found deeper meaning.

 It’s hardly ever easy to recognize the worth of something tragic while in the middle of it.
 No tsunami, loss, or pain feels like it’s going to lead to something positive.

 But, for whatever it’s worth, I know that “worth” cannot be measured until later when the dust has settled, when we are no longer in survival mode, and as we move forward with living.

 There’s an old Jewish saying, “Gamzu l’tovah” which means, “This too is for the good.”